2015 Canning by-election

-The 2015 Canning by-election was held for the Australian House of Representatives on Saturday 19 September from 8 am to 6 pm WST.
+The 2015 Canning by-election was held for the Australian House of Representatives on Saturday 19 September.
 The by-election in the seat of Canning was triggered by the death of sitting Liberal MP Don Randall on 21 July 2015.

 Speaker of the House of Representatives Tony Smith issued the writ for the by-election on 17 August 2015.
 Due to the requirement that the by-election must be held with at least 33 days' notice, the date set for polling day was the earliest possible day for holding it: 19 September.
 The electoral roll in Canning closed on 24 August and candidate nominations closed on 27 August.

 Twelve candidates contested the election.
 Edith Cowan University political analyst Harry Phillips said despite the Liberals holding Canning since the 2001 election, it would still be a "hotly contested seat".